-- Reporting the dangerous challenge using the 'report' button on TikTok/Instagram/Snapchat/Facebook seked you to do it.
+- Reporting the dangerous challenge using the 'report' button on TikTok/Instagram/Snapchat/Facebook - Blocking any users who asked you to do the challenge.

-- Blocking any users who asked you to do the challenge.
+asked you to do it.

-- Seeking help.
+Actions you could take if somebody asked you to do the dangerous challenge include: - Seeking help.
 Talk to a trusted adult about the challenge.
-Ask them if it is a good idea and tell them who Actions you could take if somebody asked you to do the dangerous challenge include:
+Ask them if it is a good idea and tell them who